 Henry Ford was on to something when he said, “Any color you like, so long as it's black.”
 No color looks as sharp on a vehicle, but keeping it that way is hard work.
 Black shows dirt and dust, and there's nothing as annoying as swirl marks on a black car.
 You can purchase auto scratch removers to lessen the appearance of swirls, but the best approach is prevention.

 Modern cars have a layer of “clear coat” over their paint.
 This protects against scratches and helps keep the paint looking good.
 However, if you're careless about car washing, grit particles can cut into the clear coat over time.
-On silver or gold cars those scratches hardly show, but on a bright day, they'll look like white swirls against black paint.
+On silver or gold cars those scratches hardly show, but on a bright day, they'll look like white swirls against the black paint.

 Removing Swirl Marks